benhulan/node-lesson/README.md

 server.listen(8124);

 ```

-Let's use our TCP server to build a chat client.
+Now let's use our TCP server to build a chat client:

 ```
 var net = require('net');